 In accordance with the State Environmental Quality Review Act (SEQRA) and Town Law (§272-a), adoption of the Town of Wilton Comprehensive Plan by the Town Board is a Type 1 action subject to review under 6 NYCRR 617.
-Pursuant to Town Law § 272-a.8, the Draft Plan served as a generic environmental impact statement.
+Pursuant to Town Law § 272-a.8, the Plan serves as a Generic Environmental Impact Statement (GEIS).

-The components of a generic environmental impact statement (GEIS) as outlined in 6 NYCRR 617.10 are included in this Plan as follows:
+The components of a GEIS as outlined in 6 NYCRR 617.10 are included in this Plan as follows: